Opus & Wine · Atlanta Salon Series

 The Experience

-20 Guests
+20 guests

 No rows.
 No distance.
 No amplification.
 Twenty chairs around a concert grand, in the tradition of the European salon — where listening is not passive.

-Hamburg Steinway Grand Piano
+Hamburg Steinway grand

 Contribution